-Our Special Needs classes serve students, from preschool to twenty-one years of age, who have developmental and communication challenges.
+Our Special Needs classes serve students who have developmental and communication challenges.
 The low student-to-staff ratio ensures that our students receive a high level of instruction and attention.

 The Special Needs classes serve students who are deaf and have additional disabilities.
 Our philosophy is to work with students and their parents to identify and build on students’ strengths.